 The example dataset here is an Atmospheric model and contains Ensemble data assimilation for wave analysis, monthly means of daily means, wave data assimilation, and Synoptic monthly means in the collection of wave models.
 The method of access is via downloadable API.

 Fantastic variety of business parameter data for machine learning, including over 1.2 million attributes like hours, parking, availability, and ambiance, aggregated check-ins over time for each of the 174,000 businesses.
 Method of access is by SQL query, results in JSON and CSV formats.

-This portal provides you with access the dataset that was used to build a real-time human gesture recognition system.
+This portal provides you with access to the dataset that was used to build a real-time human gesture recognition system.
 This was described in the seminal CVPR 2017 paper titled “A Low Power, Fully Event-Based Gesture Recognition System.”
-The access method is API and HTTP request.
+The access method is API and HTTP requests.

 The CREST system is the publicly accessible repository of the CIA record dataset, manually reviewed and released records are accessed directly into the National Archives in their original format.
 Over 11 million pages have been released in electronic format and reside on the CREST database.
 Access via advanced search tool and download of CSV.

 The advanced physics particle accelerator curates a wealth of data, output from accelerator runs, and results.
-In this example subatomic particles, muons, and electrons in PAT candidate format derived from /Electron/Run-2010B-Apr21ReReco-v1/AOD primary dataset is featured.
+In this example, subatomic particles, muons, and electrons in PAT candidate format derived from /Electron/Run-2010B-Apr21ReReco-v1/AOD primary dataset are featured.
 CERN provides multiple access methods including API and SDK.